ZbCiok/webflux-postgresql-example-01/README.md

 We will build a Spring WebFlex R2DBC example that makes CRUD Operations with PostgreSQL database – a Organization application in that:
 - Each Organization has id, name, description, status.
 - Apis help to create, retrieve, update, delete Organizations.
-- Apis also support custom finder methods such as find by published status or by title.
+- Apis also support custom finder methods such as find by status or by title.